davidhuynhgit/BCC_LMS/README.md

 # Brisbane City Council Library Management System – Data Analysis Project

 ## 📚 Overview
-During my Professional Year course, my trainer - Prashant - once told me that "If you want to keep improving yourself, you need to read.
+During my Professional Year course, my trainer, Prashant, once told me that "If you want to keep improving yourself, you need to read.
 Books give you the chance to step into someone else’s thoughts, learn from their experience, and expand your own perspective.
 Without that, he said, you’ll eventually stop moving forward."
-Those lines stuck with me, because it captures why libraries are so much more than shelves of paper — they are gateways to learning, imagination, and growth.
+Those lines stuck with me because they capture why libraries are so much more than shelves of paper — they are gateways to learning, imagination, and growth.

 This project grew out of that idea.
 I wanted to understand how people in Brisbane actually use their public libraries: what they borrow, when they visit, which branches are busiest, and how accessibility affects community engagement.
 To do that, I took raw open data from Brisbane City Council and transformed it into a story about reading behavior across the city.

 The journey wasn’t smooth.
 Like most real-world data, the library records came with missing values, inconsistent formats, and mismatched fields that had to be cleaned and aligned before any analysis could happen.
-But solving those challenges was part of the point — it turned messy information into something structured and meaningful.
+But solving those challenges was part of the point - it turned messy information into something structured and meaningful.

 By the end, I built a set of dashboards that show not just numbers but patterns: the rush of borrowing, the presence of multiple languages that reflect Brisbane’s diversity, and the way branch accessibility drives community engagement.
-The insights here are not just statistics — they can help guide future funding, collection planning, and service improvements so that libraries remain welcoming and relevant for everyone.
+The insights here are not just statistics - they can help guide future funding, collection planning, and service improvements so that libraries remain welcoming and relevant for everyone.

 ## 🎯 Objectives